-Islamabad, February 17, 2025 – A One-Day Executive Training on Tax Dispute Resolution Through ADR was successfully held today at COMSTECH here in Islamabad.
+Islamabad, February 17, 2025 – A One-Day Executive Training on Tax Dispute Resolution Through ADR was successfully held at COMSTECH here in Islamabad.
 The event was organized by the International Mediation and Arbitration Centre (IMAC), a project of the Ministry of Law & Justice, to enhance the understanding and application of Alternative Dispute Resolution (ADR) mechanisms in tax governance.

 The training brought together senior justices, government officials, legal experts, business leaders, and tax professionals, fostering a constructive dialogue on the role of ADR in resolving tax disputes efficiently.